First-time daily positivity rates surge to 6.17% in state, 5.50% in Palm Beach County

 The mortality rate compares positive cases against deaths.

-The state's rate was 2.1 percent for all deaths and cases, including nonresidents, compared with 2.7 percent in the United States and 2.7 percent worldwide, which passed 1,123,000 deaths and passed 40.6 million cases Monday, according to Worldometers.info.
+The state's rate was 2.1 percent for all deaths and cases, including nonresidents, compared with 2.7 percent in the United States and 2.8 percent worldwide, which neared 1,129,000 deaths and passed 41.0 million cases Tuesday, according to Worldometers.info.

 Palm Beach County's rate is 3.1 percent compared with Broward at 1.9 percent and Miami-Dade with 2.0 percent.
 With much fewer deaths, the mortality rate is 3.7 percent in St. Lucie, 3.1 in Martin, 3.5 percent in Indian River and Okeechobee 2.2 percent, which is the highest ever.